thunderrabbit/barefoot_rob/content/offerings/offerings.md

 I’m not a strong script follower but I also realize that the script works and can be relied upon to get somewhere.
 However, I am also a strong proponent of following wherever the participant wants to take me provided we all have the time.
 I felt that you were by my side asking me questions that I understood and, therefore, you were indirectly forming the vision that I still see today.
 It is all very positive for me and you should know that.
 That night you had a touch of magic.

-I go back to my NWTA weekend and my on-the-carpet experience.
-A friend in my group chose me to be a father figure instead of one of the staff members which put me in a unique position and on the wrong end of the carpet.
-However, what he did for me was totally unscripted, unplanned and out of the ordinary and of more benefit to me than to him.
-It was like a divine moment that opened a whole field of love unobserved by me for decades.
-I can remember that experience vividly but can’t remember what I am going to the store for unless I write it down.
-This is my life!!

 I strongly urge you to stick with your counseling vision.
 It works……

 Bob Mayhew